klittle314/IHI_Covid_Public/README.md

 All of the log10 residuals are negative except for the record on 11 October.
 Hence the median residual is negative, -0.4215182.
 The adjustment rule sets the adjusted deaths as 10^(log10_Deaths - adjustment).
 For 11 October, this leads to a raw adjusted value of 469.8272 = 10^(2.2504200 + 0.4215182).
 The adjustment algorithm then normalizes the adjusted death series in the phase to have the same total number of deaths as the raw total deaths, which increases the value to 523.
 This value is almost twice the value of the maximum observed deaths.

 Thus, we have problems with both the raw series and the adjusted series.
-The raw data series can show a systematic pattern day-of-week reporting; that is, the series can have a special cause of variation arising from measurement reporting that may affect the control limits.
+The raw data series can show a systematic pattern day-of-week reporting; that is, the series can have a special cause of variation arising from measurement reporting that may affect the limits.
 On the other hand, the adjusted data has an upward bias in the model fit and may induce records larger than any observed in the raw data.
 Here's my current view:  The message in the charts should be an interpolation between the ‘raw’ and the ‘adjusted’ displays.
 A display that incorporates adjusted data should allow the user also to see the raw data to make a considered interpretation.
 "Presentation of results, to be optimally useful, and to be good science, must conform to Shewhart’s rule: viz., preserve, for the uses intended, all the evidence in the original data.”
 (W.E.
 Deming, “On probability as a basis for action”, *American Statistician*, **29**, No. 4., 148)

 ## Testing your copy of the code